kefaslungu/systeminspect/readme.md

 * wmi: this is used to access the windows management instrumentation.
 * psutil: [process and system utilities].
 This module is used in several places.
-* pyperclip: Used for copying the system information. you can install all these modules by using pip.
+* pyperclip: Used for copying the system information.

+You can install all these modules by using pip.
 Subprocess, threading and the os modules are builtin with python, no need to install them from pip.

 ## Usage:
 To run SystemInspect after all these modules are installed, simply execute the `systeminspect.py` file.